Skidout/Jiffyedit/README.md

 ###  Windows:

     Find a C++17 or later compiler, compile it, then you're on your own after that.
 Keep in mind that the program itself requires the full path of the video file to be passed, and for all the clippers to be in the same directory as the master program, and it needs to be active in that directory.
 You might also need to specify the executable files as .exe in the .dat files.
+You will need to add an #ifdef for windows as well.

 ###  Mac: